-The evaluation of diversity measure, $D$, can also be described by Maximum Clique Problem~\cite{bomze_maximum_1999} on the complement graph of $G$ in which any two low-energy vertices with mutual refined Hamming distance of $d({s}^{(a)},{s}^{(b)}) \ge R N$ become adjacent.
+The evaluation of diversity measure $D$ can be also described by maximum clique problem~\cite{bomze_maximum_1999} on the complement graph of $G$ in which any two low-energy vertices with mutual Hamming distance of $d({s}^{(a)},{s}^{(b)}) \ge R N$ become adjacent.
 The maximum clique problem is known to be NP-complete.
-However, several heuristic algorithms have been developed, such as the approach by Balaji, Swaminathan, Kannan~\cite{balaji_simple_2010} which runs in $O(n^{2})$ time.
+However, several heuristic algorithms have been developed, such as the approach by Balaji, Swaminathan, and Kannan~\cite{balaji_simple_2010} which runs in $O(n^{2})$ time.
 In this article, we use a greedy procedure to approximate it and identify the seeds for basins of attractions.
 We elucidate more on this in the context of our examples.

-The time-to-diversity-ratio for a given solver can then be evaluated by the time (including restarts/repetitions) needed to find low-energy configurations belonging to at least $d_r D$ basins of attraction seeded by the solutions of the above max-clique problem, where $d_r$ is the desired diversity ratio.
+The {\it time-to-diversity-ratio} for a given solver can be now evaluated by the time (including restarts and repetitions) needed to find low-energy configurations belonging to at least $d_r D$ basins of attraction seeded by the solutions of the above max-clique problem, where $d_r$ is the desired diversity ratio.
 We assign a configuration to a given basin if it is closer to its seed than any other seed.

 The above-described procedure poses some challenges in itself -- which is inevitable for spin-glass problems.
 In practice, the total diversity, $D$, can be calculated only within our best knowledge of the solution's space.
 However, that limitation is also true for other well-known metrics to quantify the optimality of solutions, such as approximate ratio.
-In the lack of any provable bounds for best solutions, one can combine the results from a portfolio of solvers, calculate the total diversity, and evaluate $d_r$ and TTD for individual solvers.
+In the absence of any provable bounds for best solutions, one can combine the results from a portfolio of solvers, calculate the total diversity, and evaluate $d_r$ and TTD for individual solvers.
 The results can be improved iteratively by updating the baseline benchmarks once new distinct classes of solutions get identified for a specific problem.
 This procedure provides a natural platform to compare different solvers.
 In the next sections, we test our diversity measure to quantify the computational power of inhomogeneous quantum annealing strategies~\cite{mohseni_engineering_2018} against standard adiabatic quantum computing.